-A few more cost saving tips;
+A few more cost-saving tips;

 - take the bus from the airport to Djem al Fna.
 It’s one of the nicer city buses and is rarely full.
+Cost is 30dh

 - If you want to take a taxi walk outside of the airport grounds to the main street.
 It will cut the cost of the taxi fare at least in half.

-- Visit in the low season – remember even winter time in Marrakech is nicer than much of the world!
+- Visit in the low season – remember even wintertime in Marrakech is nicer than much of the world!

 - Stick with local drinks.
 Alcohol is available and legal but it’s very expensive.

 - Check with your hotel or raid for discounts or free admission/cover charges for clubs if you are interested in this.